 Well, as you all probably know right now, I have returned from my trip to the UK.
 I had not realized it basically until I was there, that I would be spending 5 nights in England.
 I had originally thought it was 3 nights in London and the rest was spent in Scotland.

 Anyway, So I began the trip in Edinburgh.
 A beautiful city it was.
 The buildings and the layout of the city was ancient; there would be no way anybody could drive those North American SUV's through that city.
 The roads are way too narrow, and also have many twists and turns that could make almost anybody lost.
 The hotel we stayed in there was way too overpriced though, as was just about any other hotel on the trip.
 The bed and breakfasts we stayed at were pretty nice though.
-This is my favourite pic that I took in Edinburgh.

 This is a pic inside of the Edinburgh Castle looking down onto the city.